jiucai233/glcforeign/src/content/blog/english_tips/index.md

 → Select a menu and click the Add button to Cart
 → Add the payment information→ Pay
 → Get food with QR codes.
-- The **cash payment is unavailable** on the Yummy app, if you don't have an account or want to pay with cash, you can pay at the cashier at each restaurant/coffee shop.
+- The **cash payment is unavailable** on the Yammi app, if you don't have an account or want to pay with cash, you can pay at the cashier at each restaurant/coffee shop.

 ### Everytime
 ![Test Relative Image](./everytime.png)